Metaphysicist1/Metaphysicist1/README.md

 * 🌍  I'm based in Kiel, Germany
 * 🖥️  See my portfolio at [Portfolio](http://www.datascienceportfol.io/metaphysicist)
 * ✉️  You can contact me at [edgarabasov1@gmail.com](mailto:edgarabasov1@gmail.com)
-* 🚀  I'm currently working on [Movie Recommendation System](https://github.com/Metaphysicist1/Movie-Recommendation-System) and [Live Data Retriever Visualizer](https://github.com/Metaphysicist1/Live-Data-Retriever-Visualizer)
+* 🚀  I'm currently working on [Movie Recommendation System](https://github.com/Metaphysicist1/Movie-Recommendation-System), [Live Data Retriever Visualizer](https://github.com/Metaphysicist1/Live-Data-Retriever-Visualizer) and [Advanced RAG Project](https://github.com/Metaphysicist1/RAG)
 * 🧠  I'm advancing my skills in Machine Learning Engineering and Data Engineering, And preparing for Exam: [AWS-MLS-C01](https://github.com/Metaphysicist1/AWS-MLS-C01)
 * 🌀  My next plan is to master code testing and CI/CD.
 I am looking forward to practising big data tools in real-world projects.
 * 🤝  I'm open to collaborating I'm always interested in collaborating on exciting projects and contributing to open-source initiatives.
 If you have an interesting idea or need assistance with a project, please contact me!